jum22v/Network-IDS-Lab/README.md

 # Network Intrusion Detection Lab — Arch Linux

 A local, isolated lab combining tcpdump/Wireshark, Suricata custom rules, Python/Pandas analysis, and a Streamlit dashboard.
-Built with Juan Morales through a guided lab on September 18, 2026.

 **Main finding:** a SYN-count rule flagged both repeated normal HTTP requests and a port scan.
 A rolling distinct-destination-port detector removed that observed benign false positive while still detecting the tested scan.
 This is evidence from three controlled scenarios, not an estimate of production performance.